vanhoangkha/Networking-fundamentals/Day43_SSH.md

 ---

-LAYER 2 SWITCH MANAGEMENT IP
+LAYER 2 Switch Quản lý IP

-- LAYER 2 SWITCHES do not perform PACKET ROUTING and build a ROUTING TABLE.
-They are NOT IP ROUTING aware
+- LAYER 2 SWITCHES do not perform Gói tin Định tuyến and build a Định tuyến TABLE.
+They are NOT IP Định tuyến aware
-- However, you CAN assign an IP ADDRESS to an SVI to allow REMOTE CONNECTIONS to the CLI of the SWITCH (using Telnet or SSH)
+- However, you CAN assign an Địa chỉ IP to an SVI to allow REMOTE CONNECTIONS to the CLI of the Switch (using Telnet or SSH)

 ![image](https://github.com/psaumur/CCNA/assets/106411237/64a9e983-f353-4670-8a99-1e22129eb661)

 ---

-TELNET
+Telnet

-- TELNET (Teletype Network) is a PROTOCOL used to REMOTELY ACCESS the CLI of a REMOTE HOST
+- Telnet (Teletype Mạng) is a Giao thức used to REMOTELY Access the CLI of a REMOTE HOST
-- TELNET was developed in 1969
+- Telnet was developed in 1969
-- TELNET has been largely REPLACE by SSH, which is MORE Secure
+- Telnet has been largely REPLACE by SSH, which is MORE Secure
-- TELNET sends data in PLAIN TEXT.
+- Telnet sends data in PLAIN TEXT.
 NO ENCRYPTION(!)

 <aside>
-💡 TELNET SERVERS listen for TELNET traffic on TCP PORT 23
+💡 Telnet SERVERS listen for Telnet traffic on TCP Cổng 23

 </aside>